OWASP/OdTM/docs/BASEMODEL.md

 ## Labelling of threats and countermeasures

+The STRIDE approach is limited by these six threat types.
+In many cases you should consider more specific threats, depended on environment, trust boundaries, protocols etc.

+Having dozens threats (and countermeasures) you need a way to classify them.
-For more precise classification of particular threats and countermeasures the STRIDE model can be used, as well as a set of security objectives (SO).
+And it is possible to use STRIDE for that purpose, as well as a set of security objectives (SO).

 Both depend on each other: